-This page details the Player Settings specific to Android.
-For a description of the general Player Settings, see documentation on PlayerSettings.
+This page details the Player settings specific to the Android platform.
+For a description of the general Player settings, see the Player settings.

 |Adaptive||Set up textures for the Android Adaptive icons in your app.|

 |Round||Set up textures for the Android Round icons in your app.|

 |Legacy||Set up textures for the Android Legacy icons in your app.|